To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries

 During HMS-HMS evolution we follow \cite{Langer1998AA} and implement rotationally-limited accretion, assuming fully conservative \ac{RLO} \ac{MT} but including an enhanced stellar wind from the accretor ($\dot M_\mathrm{w}$) which regulates the stellar rotation below critical:

-where $\omega$ is the equatorial surface rotation rate of the star, and $\omega_\mathrm{crit}^2 = (1 - {L}/{L_\mathrm{Edd}})GM/R^3$, where the exponent is taken from \cite{Langer1998AA}.
+where $\omega$ is the equatorial surface angular rotation rate of the star, $\dot{M}_\mathrm{w}(0)$ is the wind mass loss rate of the star with zero rotation, $\omega_\mathrm{crit}^2 = (1 - {L}/{L_\mathrm{Edd}})GM/R^3$ is the critical rotation angular frequency with the stellar luminosity $L$, equatorial radius $R$, and gravitational constant $G$.
+The $0.43$ exponent in \autoref{eqn:rotation_enhanced_wind} is taken from \cite{Langer1998AA}.
 We define the Eddington Luminosity as $L_\mathrm{Edd} = 4 \pi G M c / \kappa$, where we assume the opacity, $\kappa$, is dominated by Thompson scattering $\kappa=0.2(1+X)~\mathrm{cm^2~g^{-1}}$, where $X$ is the hydrogen abundance of the star.
 Thus, the accretor may initially accept the mass transferred when its rotation is sub-critical, but at later times reject a significant amount of mass as the accretor approaches critical rotation, effectively halting further mass accretion.